Financial Planning

 Some agents focus more on closing deals and earning commissions than on ensuring their clients get suitable products.
 They may sell annuities with high commissions, adding unnecessary features to make them seem appealing.

-However, these bells and whistles can actually limit clients' cash flow and liquidity, leaving them with unsuitable financial products.
+However, these bells and whistles can limit clients' cash flow and liquidity, leaving them with unsuitable financial products.
 That’s why annuities are “bad.”
 Clients should be aware of these tactics and work with trustworthy professionals who have their best interests at heart.

 I Hate Annuities—Not!